 Two and a half months in and how do I feel?
 Like there is not enough time in the day to accomplish everything I’ve placed on my plate.
 I’m stressed.
 I’m tired and I’m putting the pressure on myself of saying I’m not being social enough and I’m not experiencing the places that I am in while I am here.
 So much for having a leisurely year.

 I have understood in the past that a lot of the pressures that I have felt are my own.
 Nobody else is expecting me to live up to some high standard or some bar that is constantly moving.
 How am I ever supposed to reach a moving target?
 And I think the worst part about it is that I get so upset with myself when I don’t reach it that it translates into me thinking that I am not good enough.
 And now I find myself in the same pattern.
-Placing the emphasis of this experience as to what I’m going to accomplish for the year versus what I’m going to experience.
+Placing the emphasis of this year on what I’m going to accomplish versus what I’m going to experience.
 Thinking that I will need to reach certain goals, fill my plate with a number of projects to show how productive I was with this time.
 I tell myself that by the end of the year, I will improve my skills, learn new things and grow as a person.
 It’s exhausting and stressful and worst of all, it’s keeping me in this perpetual cycle of a negative perspective of myself for not reaching the bar.
 Even if I can grasp it, I no longer have the strength to pull myself up.

 Last weekend, I spent a leisurely day at the pool.
 It was part of the programming that we have on Remote Year called local tracks.
 It gives us an opportunity to experience things about the city and the culture that you wouldn’t necessarily get to experience as a tourist.
 Yesterday’s track was exactly that.
-We went outside of the city to the home of one belonging to one of the member’s of our local city team, we hung out all day in the hot Spanish sun, eating the traditional dish of Paella Valenciana and had drinks by the pool.
+We went outside of the city to the home belonging to one of the member’s of our local city team.
+We hung out all day in the hot Spanish sun, eating the traditional dish of Paella Valenciana and had drinks by the pool.
 I told myself that I was going to give myself the day.
 No expectations, no pressure of the tasks awaiting me at home.
 I was not going to think about the laundry I needed to do, the homework assignments I needed to complete, the video interviews I needed to review, the editing, the photos or the blog posts I’ve failed to keep up with.
 I was going to enjoy the simplicity of the day.
 I was going to lounge on that giant inflatable swan and look like a diva in the middle of that pool.
 That’s exactly what I did and it was perfect.

 One of my goals I had set for this year was to be more loving toward myself and what I realized from the past couple of weeks and particularly from my day off at the pool is that I haven’t been doing well toward working on that goal.
 I changed my life because I wanted something different.
 I wanted to feel differently about myself and I wanted to see things from a different perspective.
 I suppose I’m starting to head in that direction because now I understand that in order for things to be different, I have to start with how I treat myself.
 I need to allow myself to fail, to make a mistake.
 I need to give myself the time to take off the pressure and to experience this journey.
 This program is only a year which in the beginning may seem like a long time but seeing as we are already in our third month, I know the time is going to fly by and if I keep up the habitual patterns of the past, I am afraid I will blink and miss it.